My Picks for the Best Hotels, Resorts, Pool Villas and Bungalows

-So, first things first, this isn’t just a list of the most luxurious resorts you’ll find on the island, they are simply places that not only do I like, but based on the emails I receive and the reviews I see online are well received by their guests too.
+So, first things first, this isn’t just a list of the most luxurious or most expensive resorts you’ll find on the island, they are simply places that not only do I like, but based on the emails I receive and the reviews I see online are well received by their guests too.

-If you have a credit card and aren’t afraid to use it then consider staying at:
+If you have a credit card and aren’t afraid to use it, then consider staying at:

-With the addition of a couple of new hotel blocks, one with a rooftop pool, and a beachfront lagoon pool KC Grande ticks all the boxes for anyone wanting a high standard of accommodation on a great stretch of beach yet only a few minutes walk from dozens of places to eat, drink and shop.
+With the addition of a couple of new hotel blocks, one with a rooftop pool, and a beachfront lagoon pool KC Grande Resort ticks all the boxes for anyone wanting a high standard of accommodation on a great stretch of beach yet only a few minutes walk from dozens of places to eat, drink and shop.

 And that’s not all.
 Some cracking beachfront villas opened in late 2015.
-They aren’t cheap, but they are the best the island has to offer in terms of a 5 star beach villa with direct access to the beach.
+They aren’t cheap, but they are the some of best the island has to offer in terms of a 5 star beach villa with direct access to the beach.

 So you have a resort that is fancy enough for honeymooners but with spacious gardens, great beach and huge pools that families will enjoy.
 You can also escape the crowds at the rooftop pool on the inland side of the main road and have a good night out with plenty of shops, bars and restaurants within a few minutes walk.